NotsOverflow/DeepQLearning_logistic_solving/README.md

 - Only one kind is made each time
 - Burgers are trashed after 30 mintes on the shelf
 ### how to win maximum reward ?
-- There should be no customer waiting more 10 minutes to get his burger
+- There should be no customer waiting more than 10 minutes to get his burger
 - There sould be no trashed burgers

 ## Result